-I’m not sure why we were talking about feet, but with three boys in my home, we have some pretty wired conversations.
+I’m not sure why we were talking about feet, but with three boys in my home, we have some pretty weird conversations.

 When the little guy finished describing, I asked him how many feet are in our family.
 Most four-year-olds would have counted each foot, but my little man surprised me.
 He started counting by twos, putting up a finger until he was holding up six fingers.

-With his cute lopsided smile, that said he was quite proud of himself, he answered, “Twelve.”
+With his cute lopsided smile, he proudly answered, “Twelve.”

 How did my silly little four-year-old answer this word problem?